minnesotanlp/select-llm/README.md

 --ftype (Optional): diverse/random/similar for selectllm and perp/length for perplexity/Length based sampling
 ```

+Note: Choose ftype as diverse to utilize the SelectLLM algorithm based on our paper

 Sampled dataset will be saved under `datasets/sampled/{data_set}/{sampling_type}/{n_instances}/{random_state}`

 ## Fine-tuning